- Does the employer have to pay anything?

 If we take the Voluntary plan, can an employee switch plans mid-year?

 Employees can only change plans (or stop taking the plan) during the open-enrollment period (the month prior to the plan’s renewal date).
-They commit for 12 months (or 24, if they take Silver) each year at open enrollment.
+They commit for 12 months each year at open enrollment.

 If one of my employees has vision through a spouse (or another job), do they have to join a Mandatory plan?